What Makes Whisky Collectable?

 Big Brand, Limited Edition

-The rarity of a bottling depends on how in-demand the release was when it first came to market, so make sure you weigh up the popularity of the brand against the quantity of the product made.
+However, the rarity of a bottling depends on how in-demand the release was when it first came to market, so make sure you weigh up the popularity of the brand against the quantity of the product made.

 A limited release of 18,000 bottles from a big name like The Macallan is much more collectable than the same run from a smaller distillery, simply because their whiskies have a much bigger audience to begin with.
 That means they’ll sell out of 18,000 bottles before you can say “Edition No.1”, and those bottles will become instantly collectable.

 It should come as no surprise that collectors love collections!
 That is especially true for brands that have attracted a niche, devoted fan base, such as Highland Park.
-If you own part of a collection, it’s likely there’s somebody out there keen to complete their series with the very bottle in your possession.
+If you own part of a collection, it’s likely that there’s somebody out there who is keen to complete their series with the very bottle in your possession.

-Official or Indy?
+Official or Independent?

 Silence is Golden

-Silent, or closed distilleries attract lots of attention and are often in huge demand, which translates into big bucks at auction!
+Silent, or closed distilleries attract lots of attention and are often in huge demand, which unsurprisingly translates into big bucks at auction!
 This is especially true if the liquid already has a fantastic reputation.